martinusso/zx/README.md

 ```
 ~ zx info
-zx is a set of handy commands to make some daily tasks easier and more fun.
+zx is a set of handy commands to make some daily tasks easier.
-version: v0.1.0
+version: v0.3.0
 ```

 ### CPF